JuzerShakir/instagram/README.md

 |   Font Awesome  | 'font-awesome-rails'  |   **4.7.0.7**  |             *Use Font Awesome icon sets*         |
 |     Kaminari    |       'kaminari'      |    **1.2.1**   |             *Use in pagination of posts*         |

+You can find all gems in this [Gemfile](https://github.com:JuzerShakir/instagram/blob/master/Gemfile).

 ----